Cooperative Project

 The Mekong River and its tributaries are waterways critical to the economy and food supply chains of both Lao PDR and Cambodia.
 However, these waterways also present a great risk posed by flooding and dry periods – events that are becoming more erratic, longer, and more intense with the compounding effects of anthropogenic climate change.

-Through the collaboration of the Ministry of Environment of the Republic of Korea, the UNDP and AWC, this project aims to strengthen the climate and disaster resilience of people and communities in vulnerable regions of Lao PDR and Cambodia through improved risk and vulnerability assessment and advancing an integrated approach to water resources management.
+Through the collaboration of the Ministry of Environment of the Republic of Korea, the UNDP and AWC, this project aims to strengthen climate and disaster resilience of people and communities in vulnerable regions of Lao PDR and Cambodia through improved risk and vulnerability assessment and advancing an integrated approach to water resources management.

 The project comprises of a set of measures that span three key outputs:

-• ✓ Water-related climate risks assessed in the priority river basins.
+• ✓ Water-related climate risks assessed in the priority river basins

 • ✓ Enabling environment for climate risk-informed integrated water resources management developed.